 Legumain is a member of C13 family of cysteine peptidases.
 It has a broad tissue distribution, being most abundant in kidney and testis and in various types of antigen presenting cells.
 Inside the cells it is present in the endosomal/lysosomal pathway, where it acts as an endopeptidase.
 However, legumain is also found in the cytosol, nucleus or extracellularly and, in addition to its endopeptidase activity, also acts as a carboxypeptidase and peptide ligase (5).

 Cysteine cathepsins are involved in various aspects of innate and adaptive immune response.
 In the innate response they were shown to regulate TLR signalling.
 The first cathepsin shown to be implicated in this process was cathepsin K. Its pharmacological or genetic inhibition leads to reduction in TLR9-induced signalling (15).
 Cathepsins B, L, S and F can also regulate TLR9 function (16–18).
 Cathepsins cleave the ectodomain of TLR9 and, although the full-length and cleaved forms can both bind their ligands, only the cleaved form can recruit the signalling adaptor MyD88 on activation (16, 17).
 The cleavage is a stepwise process where most of the ectodomain is first removed by legumain and cathepsins, followed by trimming of the exposed N-terminal catalysed only by cathepsins (19).
+Nevertheless, in the absence of legumain cathepsins seem to be sufficient to carry out TLR processing.
 TLR 3 and 7 are processed in the same manner (19), suggesting that proteolytic activation of TLR receptors may be a general regulatory strategy, important in preventing unwanted responses to self-nucleic acids (19).

 Cathepsins are also involved in cytokine activation and/or inhibition.
 For example, interleukin-8 (IL-8) is activated by N-terminal truncation by cathepsin L in human fibroblasts (20) and optimal trafficking and processing of tumour necrosis factor α (TNF-α) is dependent on cathepsin B activity (21).
 On the other hand, cytokines can regulate the activity of cathepsins like TNF-α and IL-1β that increase the activity of cathepsins S and B in dendritic cells, enhancing major histocompatibility complex (MHC) class II dimer formation and T cell recognition (22).